thinkful-ei25/thinkful-tube-brady-jeff/README.md

 User uses search bar by typing in input -----DONE

-Have button with type="submit" that .on("click") it access YouTube data API
+Have button with type="submit" that .on("click") ------ DONE

+Search bar resets so .val('')

+it access YouTube data API

 After submit, the user sees their page with the relevant display thumbnail images of the videos that match their search

-Search bar resets so .val('')

 Headline of search matches